jolocom/jolocom-sdk/docs/guides/identity.md

 sdk.createNewAgent('demoPassword', 'jolo')
 ```

 Based on the DID Method the Agent is configured to use, the appropriate identity creation / "anchoring" operations are executed (e.g. creating and broadcasting Blockchain transactions, interfacing with various distributed storage backends, etc.).
-If succesfull, the function should return the DID Document, and the corresponding signing keys, for the newly created identity.
+If succesfull, the function returns the DID Document, and the corresponding signing keys, for the newly created identity.

-Besides returning the data associated with the new identity, the Agent will also persist the created encrypted wallet (containing keys associated with the identity) and DID Document locally (allowing for the identity to be reused at later points), using the storage backend.
+The Agent will also persist the created encrypted wallet (containing keys associated with the identity) and DID Document locally (allowing for the identity to be reused at later points), using the storage backend.

 Two optional arguments can be provided to the `createNewAgent` function: